 \subsection{Inducing point optimization for regression and classification}

-We developed a simple toy experiment to make comparisons in a controlled setting.
-We generated a small data set, consisting of 100 binary strings each of length 10.
-The small size of the data set was chosen to allow for tractable full GP inference.
-Additionally, this task facilitates a reasonable assessment of uncertainty quantification since a small number of samples reduces any model's ability to predict with high certainty.

-We defined a regression and a classification task on this data set.
-For regression, the task is to predict the number of ones in each string.
-The classification task is to classify whether a given string has more ones or zeros.
-We split the 100 observations into a train-test split of 60\%/40\% and used 5 inducing points for all the sparse methods.

-The full GP and all sparse GPs agreed that $k=3$ was the optimal order for the spectrum kernel with respect to the log marginal likelihood.
-This can be seen as a form of Bayesian model selection and implements an automatic tradeoff between goodness of fit and model complexity \citep{Rasmussen2006-zv}.
-Methods like SVMs, which do not have an explicit likelihood, do not allow for such a Bayesian hyperparameter optimization.
-To optimize their kernel parameters, one often has to resort to explicit empirical methods like cross-validation.
+We developed a simple toy experiment as a controlled setting for our initial comparisons.
+It is composed of 1000 strings of a 4 character alphabet~(inspired by the DNA bases,~`A',`C',`T',`G')~each of which has length 100.
+We first generated a set of 100 strings of length 5 which we call the \emph{library}.
+Each example in the toy dataset contains some copies of a particular element of the library, distributed uniformly at random through the sequence.
+The other characters are selected uniformly at random from the alphabet.
+The label for each example is the number of elements of the particular library sequence it contains.
+We think of this as a discrete dataset with 100 clusters of strings, corresponding to the elements of the library.

+This toy dataset challenges the inducing point methods to effectively summarize the data for the prediction task.
+We use 100 inducing points for all the experiments.
+While in general one should perform Bayesian model selection via log marginal likelihood \cite{Rasmussen2006-zv}, to select the optimal kernel hyperparameter $k$, in this case we know the optimal value should be $k=5$, since this is the size of the strings in the library.

-In Table~\ref{tab:toy_data}, we compare a full GP model, sparse GPs with different inducing point selection methods, and SVMs.
-For the inducing point methods we used randomly chosen inducing points (\emph{random}), greedy selection (\emph{greedy}), and simulated annealing (\emph{SA}), and DPP (\emph{DPP}) methods.
+In Tables~\ref{tab:toy_data_regression} and \ref{tab:toy_data_classification}, we compare a full GP model, sparse GPs with different inducing point selection methods, and SVMs.
+For the inducing point methods we used randomly chosen inducing points (\emph{random}), greedy selection (\emph{greedy}), simulated annealing (\emph{SA}), and DPP (\emph{DPP}) methods.
 For the greedy selection, we experimented with performing it on random subsets to improve performance.
 Thus, \emph{greedy\_10percent} corresponds to performing a greedy selection on a uniformly random selection of 10\% of the training data.
 For the DPP, we experimented with different MCMC steps.
 Thus \emph{dpp\_10percent} corresponds to taking 10\% of recommended $nm$ steps until complete mixing.

-Simulated annealing performed better than greedy selection and random selection.
-If runtime is a concern, we hypothesize that simulated annealing could also be superior to the greedy selection for large enough data sets, since the runtime for the greedy selection scales in $\mathcal{O}(n)$ with the data size.
-However, these considerations were not yet relevant for our small synthetic data set.